Canadian Training Centres

 - All Training Centres must attend the Junior / Senior Canadian Championships with a minimum of five (5) athletes each year, with at least one (1) athlete in each gender.

-- All Training Centres who also have an affiliated CIS program are required to enter teams in both genders at their respective CIS Conference Championships.
+- All Training Centres who also have an affiliated U SPORTS program are required to enter teams in both genders at their respective U SPORTS Conference Championships.

 - All Training Centres are required to provide coaching education opportunities by organizing and/or hosting at least one clinic per year.